Deci-AI/data-gradients/README.md

 ```

 ### Image Adapter
-Image Adapter functions should follow the following:
+Image Adapter functions should respect the following:

 `images_extractor(data: Any) -> torch.Tensor`